subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

 -    *Generalization to Rotated Worlds*: Patel and Pavlick also showed that the concepts of Spatial Orientation and Cardinal Directions also continue to hold in Rotated Worlds.
 In other words the GPT3 model understands that these are relative concepts, and if the grounding prompt shows a rotated 'left' for example, then the 'right' is also rotated by the same amount.
 This also shows that the models are not simply memorizing these concepts.
 -    *Generalization to Unseen Concepts*: Instead of grounding the entire conceptual structure to a grounded world, what if we ground only a small subset of points in the domain.
 Will the model still be able to ground the entire conceptual domain?
 Patel and Pavlick tested this hypothesis for the Cardinal Directions case, and showed that even if the model was grounded with a subspace consisting of the directions *north* and *east* for example, it was still able to identify the directions *south* and *west*, even though they didn't occur in the in-context training examples.
 They repeated this experiment for the case of Color Grounding as shown in Fig. 13.
 The grounding was done by using 60 in-context examples of colors which are mostly shades of red, with only a single example of a shade of blue.
 Inspite of this, the GPT3 model was able to correctly  identify the shade of blue that it was tested with.

 These examples suggest that the GPT3 model has built an internal World Model based on its training examples, so that even if it is grounded on a subset of the world, it is able to use its world model to map to the entire space.
-In other words it already the concepts of Spatial Orientations, Cardinal Directions and Colors and has mapped them to an internal representation that it has built.
-Once a subset of these concepts are mapped in the Grounded World, the other points in the space also get automatically mapped.
+In other words it already has the concepts of Spatial Orientations, Cardinal Directions and Colors and has mapped them to an internal representation that it has built.
+Once a subset of these concepts are mapped in the Grounded World, the other points in its internal space also get automatically mapped.
 In other words the model's internal World Model is Isomorpic to the Grounded World Model (i.e., they have one-to-one correspondence with each other).

 ## Planning Using LLMs